JohnMCrooks/ATVolunteerAid/Readme.md

 # ATVolunteerAid

 ### About
 #### The idea for this app was born after talking with my brother in law who is a forest ranger in NC.
-He expressed concern that they were having a tough time with getting people reporting trail issues and jokingly wished for an app that could solve the problem.
+He expressed concern that they were having a tough time with getting people to report trail issues and jokingly wished for an app that could solve the problem.
 This seemed like a great app to dive into to help expand my Android development skills.
 I had never worked with the Maps SDK, or any firebase integrations in general, prior to starting this project.

 # Roadmap